projectriff/projectriff.io/docs/v0.5/getting-started/gke.md

 ## Install the riff CLI

-Recent snapshot builds of the riff CLI for [macOS](https://storage.cloud.google.com/projectriff/riff-cli/releases/v0.5.0/riff-darwin-amd64.tgz), [Windows](https://storage.cloud.google.com/projectriff/riff-cli/releases/v0.5.0/riff-windows-amd64.zip), or [Linux](https://storage.cloud.google.com/projectriff/riff-cli/releases/v0.5.0/riff-linux-amd64.tgz), can be downloaded from GCS.

-Alternatively, clone the [riff CLI repo](https://github.com/projectriff/cli/), and run `make build install`.
-This will require a recent [go build environment](https://golang.org/doc/install#install).
-On macOS you can use `brew install go`.

-Check that the riff CLI version is 0.5.0.
+The [riff CLI](https://github.com/projectriff/cli/) is available to download from our GitHub [releases](https://github.com/projectriff/cli/releases) page.
+Once installed, check that the riff CLI version is 0.5.0.

 ```sh
 riff --version